sawm2000/exhibition_curator/README.md

 ## Description

-The ExhibitArt backend serves as the API for the ExhibitArt application.
-It provides endpoints for liking and storing artworks in collections as well as user registration, login and profile management.
-This backend is built using Node.js and Express, with MongoDB as the database.
+The exhibitArt backend is the API that supports the exhibitArt application.
+It offers a comprehensive set of endpoints for managing user interactions, including liking artworks, organizing them into collections, and facilitating user registration, login, and profile management.
+Built with Node.js, Express and MongoDB.

 ## Table of Contents